WoollyinWalesIT/jomres/libraries/jomres/cms_specific/wordpress/cms_plugin/readme.txt

 3. Click Install and activate the plugin.
 Note, Jomres Core is actually downloaded during activation.
 As Jomres is pretty big, this can take a minute or more on a slow connection.
 Please be patient, it's worth the wait.

 [Installation videos](https://www.jomres.net/download)

-= Post Installation recommendations =

-The Jomres developers are big fans of Bootstrap 3.
-It's a responsive CSS and Javascript framework that's easy to learn yet offers a great deal of flexibility, flexibility that you will appreciate as you customise the site for your clients or yourselves.

-I recommend that the first thing you do is find a Bootstrap 2 or 3 Wordpress theme that you like and install that on your site.
-Next, go to Jomres' Site Configuration area and set "Use Jomres Bootstrap templates in the frontend?" to Yes and set "Bootstrap version" to Bootstrap 2 or 3.

-If you don't have a Bootstrap 3 theme, [you can download our Leohtian theme](https://www.jomres.net/download/free-downloads/download/5-miscelleneous-downloads/11-leohtian-for-wordpress) which is the theme used on the demos.

 == Frequently Asked Questions ==